 Another flaw with the formula deals with the return on the investment for the initial inflows of cash or earlier years of inflow.
 The formula assumes the initial inflows are reinvested at the same rate as the overall Internal Rate of Return.
 This is highly unlikely.
 Often the reinvestment of the initial cash inflows is at the cost of capital.
 Thus the overall Internal Rate of Return is actually less and for those projects with high initial cash inflows, the effect is substantial.

 The last example of an inherent risk relates to the time of the investment.
 The longer the investment period, the more likely the return will not unfold as initially thought.
 This is one of the basic principles of economics and business.
 It is extremely difficult if not impossible to predict what is going to happen several years from now.
-So, the shorter the time period for the investment, the more accurate and reliable is the IRR calculated.
+The shorter the time period for the investment, the more accurate and reliable is the IRR calculated.

 Summary – Internal Rate of Return